 - transferring stock from one location to another

-Companies can choose to generate their own barcodes or go through GS1 which provides standard barcode numbers for international use.
-These can then be scanned with a phone or scanner through barcode software like inFlow.
+You can choose to generate your own barcodes or go through GS1, which provides standard barcode numbers for international use.
+From there, you can scan these with a phone or scanner through barcode software like inFlow.

 1D barcode vs QR code

-As you look into using barcodes for inventory management, chances are you’ll come across the term 1D barcode, 2D barcode, and the well-known QR code.
-So, what’s the difference between QR codes vs barcodes for inventory management?
+As you look into using barcodes for inventory management, chances are you’ll come across the terms 1D barcode, 2D barcode, and the well-known QR code.
+So, what’s the difference between QR codes vs. barcodes for inventory management?

 One-dimensional (1D) barcodes are the ones we’re used to seeing on all manner of products.
 They have vertical black lines and spaces and can usually only encode a small number of numeric characters.
 This means the amount of information they hold is limited.

 On the other hand, two-dimensional (2D) barcodes are more versatile.
 QR (quick response) codes are a type of 2D barcode.
-They have a more intricate pattern of black and white squares that allows them to hold a wider range and greater amount of data.
+They have a more intricate pattern of black and white squares that allows them to hold a broader range and a more significant amount of data.
 This means they can point someone to a website or other source of information.
-They can also be scanned from more than one direction.
+You can also scan them from more than one direction.

 QR codes: a quick history